 Comparison of the simulated remote sensing measurements described in section 4.5 with the corresponding features in the full-resolution model output will provide a basis on which to evaluate the accuracy of inference derived from satellite observations alone.
-For example, based on the data we have in hand (Figures 4-6), it appears that the biological response to submesoscale upwelling can take place deep in the euphotic zone-as has been observed for mesoscale processes (Gaube et al. 2013, McGillicuddy et al. 2001a, Siegel et al. 2008, Siegel et al. 2011).
+For example, based on the data we have in hand (Figures 4-6), it appears that the biological response to submesoscale upwelling can take place deep in the euphotic zone-as has been observed for mesoscale processes (Gaube et al. 2013, McGillicuddy et al. 2001, Siegel et al. 2008, Siegel et al. 2011) (Gaube et al. 2013, McGillicuddy et al. 2001a, Siegel et al. 2008, Siegel et al. 2011).
 On the other hand, surface expressions of hotspots in net community production have clearly been observed (Figure 4a).
 In any case, we expect that the relationships amongst SSH, SST, and ocean color in such features will be complex and depend significantly on ambient conditions, especially the depth of the mixed layer.
 In particular, we expect that when the mixed layer is deep, SST and ocean color measurements will more accurately represent conditions throughout the euphotic zone.
-With a suitably large set of representative examples, we will be able to estimate the accuracy with the associated net primary productivity (NPP) can be assessed from satellite-derived chlorophyll estimates (e.g., Behrenfeld & Falkowski 1997).
+With a suitably large set of representative examples, we will be able to estimate the accuracy with the associated net primary productivity (NPP) can be assessed from satellite-derived chlorophyll estimates (e.g., Behrenfeld & Falkowski 1997)(e.g., Behrenfeld & Falkowski 1997).
+Following the method of Nevison et al. (2012), we will estimate export production (EP) based on the Laws (2004) model relating EP to NPP and SST, and use EP as a proxy for net community production..

 4.7.
-Carry out Observing System Simulation Experiments (OSSEs) to provide guidance for in situ process studies such as EXPORTS.
+Carry out observing system simulation experiments Observing System Simulation Experiments (OSSEs) to provide guidance for in situ process studies to test these ideas once the SWOT altimeter is operational such as EXPORTS.